Aircraft Engine Market Size and Share

 By Engine Type: Turbofan Strength Meets Hybrid Momentum

-Turbofan units held 64.45% of the aircraft engines market share in 2024, a position sustained by the LEAP and GTF families that dominate single-aisle platforms.
+Turbofan units held 64.45% of the aircraft engine market share in 2024, a position sustained by the LEAP and GTF families, which dominate single-aisle platforms.
 High bypass ratios, composite fan blades, and digital engine controls underpin cost efficiency that airlines prioritize for fleet renewal.
-Hybrid-electric concepts are accelerating, validated by GE Aerospace’s NASA demonstrator that integrates a 2 MW electric motor with a thermal core.
-This project illustrates the transition path from incremental efficiency gains to partial electrification within the aircraft engines market.
+Hybrid-electric concepts are accelerating, as validated by GE Aerospace’s NASA demonstrator, which integrates a 2 MW electric motor with a thermal core.
+This project illustrates the transition path from incremental efficiency gains to partial electrification within the aircraft engine market.

 Hybrid-electric propulsion, forecast to rise at a 7.51% CAGR through 2030, captures industry attention as regulators tighten emissions caps.
-Battery energy densities of 400 Wh/kg remain the technical hurdle, yet distributed-propulsion architectures promise substantial noise and fuel-burn reductions.
+Battery energy densities of 400 Wh/kg remain a technical hurdle; however, distributed-propulsion architectures promise substantial noise and fuel-burn reductions.
 Turboprops retain relevance for short-range routes where airport infrastructure constrains jet operations, while turboshafts serve offshore energy, EMS, and military assault roles.
-Together, these niches ensure diversified revenue flows that cushion cyclical swings in the commercial turbofan segment of the aircraft engines market.
+Together, these niches ensure diversified revenue flows that cushion cyclical swings in the commercial turbofan segment of the aircraft engine market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.